LucasDelfino92/morrowindsharp/main.md

 ## Disclaimer

-The guide presented here assumes you have already followed all instructions found in the [**Setup**](https://github.com/Sigourn/morrowind-sharp/blob/master/setup.md) page.
+The guide presented here assumes you have already followed all instructions found in the [**Setup**](https://github.com/Sigourn/morrowind-sharp/blob/master/setup.md) page, and are familiar with Mod Organizer 2, which we will be using to install the mods in this document.
 Please abstain from using this guide until you've correctly set up Morrowind and the recommended tools.

 # MORROWIND#